Indian Supreme Court decriminalises homosexuality in landmark verdict

 A five-judge SC Constitution bench led by Chief Justice of India (CJI) Dipak Misra and comprising Justices Rohinton F. Nariman, A.M.
 Khanwilkar, D.Y.
 Chandrachud and Indu Malhotra delivered its unanimous verdict in four separate opinions, Indian media reported.

-In the combined judgement, CJI Misra and Justice Khanwilkar said that Section 377 of the Indian Penal Code (IPC) would not apply to consensual same sex acts between homosexuals, heterosexuals, lesbians and other sexual minorities, but would apply to bestiality and non-consensual sexual acts, The Hindu reported.
+In the combined judgement, CJI Misra and Justice Khanwilkar said that the law would not apply to consensual same sex acts between homosexuals, heterosexuals, lesbians and other sexual minorities, but would apply to bestiality and non-consensual sexual acts, The Hindu reported.

-Justice Nariman asked the government to work towards eradicating the stigma surrounding homosexuality, The Hindu report added.
+Homosexuality was criminalised in India under Section 377 of the Indian Penal Code ─ a relic enacted by British rulers in 1861, which had described same sex acts as "carnal intercourse against the order of nature" and allowed for jail terms of up to 10 years, although prosecutions remained rare.

-Homosexuality was criminalised in India under Section 377 of the Indian Penal Code ─ a relic enacted by British rulers in 1861, which described same sex acts as "carnal intercourse against the order of nature" and allowed for jail terms of up to life, although prosecutions remained rare.
+Section 377: Unnatural offences: Whoever voluntarily has carnal intercourse against the order of nature with any man, woman or animal shall be punished with imprisonment for life, or with imprisonment of either description for a term which may extend to 10 years, and shall also be liable to fine.

 Activists had been fighting the ban since the 1990s, suffering several court reverses before Thursday's verdict which sparked celebrations among lesbian, gay, bisexual and transgender groups (LGBT) across India.